girlwithglasses/IMG-ProPortal/proportal/README.md

 	sudo apachectl -k restart

-The configuration included sets up a ProPortal server at http://img-proportal.dev.
+The configuration included sets up a ProPortal server at `http://img-proportal.dev`.
 Check it is working by visiting this URL:

 	http://img-proportal.dev/404.html

+You should get a ProPortal-themed 404 page.

 ### Installation ###